HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/update-ovlogicalenclosure.md

 This Cmdlet will update or refresh a Logical Enclosure.
 A Refresh will instruct HPE OneView to go inventory the enclosure and update any missing management configurations.
 An Update will perform Logical Enclosure compliance remediation with the parent Enclosure Group.

-Use the -Refresh switch for scenarios where adding an enclosure results in a warning or critical error when a BL server cannot be managed due to an existing _HPOneViewAdmin account that cannot be reset or too many HP SSO Certificates are configured (iLO supports no more than 5) and you have manually cleared the HP SSO list and/or removed the _HPOneViewAdmin account.
+Use the -Refresh switch for scenarios where adding an enclosure results in a warning or critical error when a BL server cannot be managed due to an existing _HPEOneViewAdmin account that cannot be reset or too many HP SSO Certificates are configured (iLO supports no more than 5) and you have manually cleared the HP SSO list and/or removed the _HPEOneViewAdmin account.

 ## Examples